Cryptic-Bunny/cryptic-bunny.github.io/docs/02-Component-Selection/Component-Selection.md

 |                    | Cannot be ordered through Digi-Key                                   |

 **Choice: Parallax Inc. 28090**
-**Rationale:** It is the only innate analog sensor out of the bunch, making it far more versatile.
-Its overall footprint and profile are better suited for the device being created.
+**Rationale:** It is the only innate analog sensor out of the bunch found meaning it is far more versatile.
+Along with that, its overall footprint and profile will work better for the device that needs to be created.

 ---